How It Works

 • • Participation and funding logic

-• • Optional governance and reputation layers
+• • Governance and reputation systems

 Ownership